ema/knife-docker/README.md

 # Knife Docker

 ## Description
+knife-docker makes it easy to test your Chef cookbooks against a clean system.
-A [knife] (http://docs.opscode.com/knife.html) plugin to create and delete [Docker] (http://docker.io) containers managed by Chef. knife-docker can be used to easily test your Chef cookbooks against a clean system.
+It is a [knife] (http://docs.opscode.com/knife.html) plugin to create and delete [Docker] (http://docker.io) containers managed by Chef.

+Used together with [chef-zero] (https://github.com/opscode/chef-zero), knife-docker is a great way to get started with Chef.

 ## Installation
 Make sure you are running Chef, which can be installed via: